 For those of you still reading, in sum, what Kerry apparently said on March 8 was, “I’ve met more leaders who …” rather than “I’ve met with foreign leaders who …”

 Healy is to be commended for making the effort to correct his initial misquote.
 Will the Washington Times, Fox News Channel, CNN or the Washington Post correct their misquotes of Healy’s misquote?
 And might the Kerry campaign rethink its pooling policies?
 Having several scribes recording your every word can sometimes be useful.
-After all, reporters are only human.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+After all, reporters are only human.Liz Cox Barrett is a writer at CJR.